oracle/oci-react-samples/mtdrworkshop/frontend/frontend.md

   <copy>go build</copy>
   ```

-3. Upload a static build into the bucket, using the staci binary
+3. Upload a static build into the bucket, using the staci binary.
+`-source build` should be the path to `build` from `npm run build` earlier. `-target mtdrworkshop` should be the name of the bucket

 ```
 <copy>./staci/staci -source build -target mtdrworkshop</copy>